-Student passing grades will consist of A through C, any grade below a C will be considered a failing grade of F. This a way to raise the bar and motivate our students to work harder.
+Student passing grades will consist of A through C-, any grade below a C- will be considered a failing grade of F. This a way to raise the bar and motivate our students to work harder.
 In addition, this will help boost students GPAs for college and scholarship competitiveness.
-All teachers include categories such as assessments, homework, and effort for the Middle School.
 All high school teachers have adopted the college ready grading scale which consist of both traditional percentage grading for projects, exams, classwork and homework, and standards-based grading for quizzes only.
 Transfer students who have a "D" on his/her transcript will have their credits honored but will be required to retake the class in order to meet A-G requirements.